ITensor/website/docs/classes.md

 * [[InitState|classes/initstate]].
 Class for initializing matrix product states.

-Note that class documentation may omit minor details that do not change method semantics, for instance describing a function signature as `f(ITensor T)` even though its actual signature is `f(const ITensor& T)` for reasons of efficiency.
+Note that class documentation may omit minor details that do not change method semantics, for example, notating a function signature as `f(ITensor T)` even though its actual signature is `f(const ITensor& T)` for reasons of efficiency.